-The U of A's flowed.
 Students with a BSc in Engineering may register as special students in the Faculty as part time students.
-For further information regarding admissibility, see
+For further information regarding admissibility, see Special Student.

-The U of A's flourishing research programs indicate a commitment to scholarship, pursuit of knowledge, and the application of that knowledge to the solution of contemporary problems.
+The U of A's flourish scholarship, pursuit of solution of contempora The U of A's flourishing research programs indicate a commitment to scholarship, pursuit of knowledge, and the application of that knowledge to the solution of contemporary problems.
 There are graduate programs in many fields of engineering leading to the degrees of Master of Science (MSc), Master of Engineering (MEng), and Doctor of Philosophy (PhD).
 A combined Master of Business Administration/Master of Engineering (MBA/MEng) degree program is also available.
 For more information on Graduate Studies, contact the individual Engineering departments.